qmk/qmk_firmware/layouts/community/ergodox/j3rn/readme.md

-# J3RN's Mac-Centric ErgoDox EZ keymap
+# J3RN's ErgoDox EZ keymap

 ## Motivation

-Essentially, I wanted to switch to a layout that was less jarring than the default ErgoDox EZ layout, and did not require finger gymnastics to perform common OS X shortcuts (most of which involve the CMD (LGui) key).
+I wanted a layout that was gave easy access to the CMD (LGui) key, and did not require finger gymnastics to use my beloved Emacs shortcuts.

 ## How is it different from the default ErgoDox EZ default_osx layout?